-The importance of full body cleansing by ridding it of toxins and impacted fecal matter cannot be overstated.
-Full body cleansing is hands down one of the best decisions you can make regarding the support of good health and wellness.
+The importance of full body cleansing by ridding the body of toxins and impacted fecal matter cannot be overstated.
+Full body cleansing is hands down one of the best decisions you can make regarding your health.
 There are many things you can do to improve your health, but if you don’t first clean house and make it possible for your body to live and function in a clean environment, you won’t reap the total benefits from otherwise good health choices.
-Consuming organic and non-GMO food, drinking purified water, and using high-quality supplements that support and nourish are all fine and necessary ideas.
-But if your digestive tract and other internal organs are all fouled up with the junk that’s been accumulating over time, your body is not in a position to receive the benefits from these proactive steps.
-Not only does a dirty, clogged up body keep you from receiving the nutrients and healing properties that you seek, but this unsavory condition can actually make you sicker from all the toxins that are collecting in your organs.
+Consuming organic and non-GMO food, drinking purified water, and using high-quality supplements that support and nourish are all necessary ideas, but if your digestive tract and other internal organs are all clogged-up with the junk that’s been accumulating over time, your body is not in a position to receive the benefits from these proactive steps.
+Not only does a clogged-up and sluggish body keep you from receiving the nutrients and healing properties that you seek, but this unsavory condition can actually make you sicker from all the toxins that are collecting in your organs.
 Remember the old saying: “It’s a good idea, but not a great idea?”
 That applies here.
 Taking care of yourself by watching what you do and don’t put into your body is a good idea, but in order for it to be a great idea, you must first prepare your vessel.

-One only need enter the term “body cleanse” into an internet search engine to see that there is an enormous amount of information out there regarding this subject.
+One only need enter the term “body cleanse” into an internet search engine to see that there is an enormous amount of information regarding full body cleansing.
 Sorting all all this information can seem a bit overwhelming.
 So let’s see if we can take a look at some of the basics and come up with a good plan of action.

 What is Full Body Cleansing?